Tae-sung-Kim/pickle-eight/COMPLIANCE.md

 ## 4) Advertising and Monetization

 - State: Implemented.
-  - Applixir reward ads integrated.
-Credit system issues rewards on completed views.
+  - Reward ads and display ads are supported; credit system issues rewards only on completed views and only with user consent.
-  - Error states surfaced: `ads-unavailable`, `mediaReviewPending`, `siteNotApproved`.
+  - Error states must be surfaced when ads are unavailable or pending approval.
   - Ad labels displayed consistently.
 - `ads.txt`:
-  - Ensure only active networks (e.g., Applixir, AdFit/AdSense if used) and correct publisher IDs are listed.
+  - Ensure only active networks (e.g., the ones currently enabled in the product) and correct publisher IDs are listed.
 - Actions:
-  - On approval completion, update UI copy to reflect availability.
+  - Upon any network approval changes, update UI copy and `ads.txt` accordingly.

 ## 5) Analytics and Telemetry